zrchx/kexr/README.md

 i do not build in this folder clone the folder whitout .git and build there make the changes here a build there

+## LOG
+first patch Xresources and fixes the problem whit background numbers then patch BoxDraw and edit config.def.h